seanmacavaney/pyterrier-alpha/pyterrier_alpha/pt_docs/artifact.rst

 may provide a ``.retriever()`` method that returns a transformer that searches the index.

 You can use ``pta.Artifact.load('path/to/artifact')`` to load an artifact.
-The function automatically identfies the artifact's type and initializes it:
+The function automatically identifies the artifact's type and initializes it:

 .. code-block:: python
     :caption: Loading an Artifact